Frank H. Buck: Early life

 Frank Buck, Jr. was born on a ranch near Vacaville, California, on September 23, 1887, to Frank Henry Buck, Sr. (1859-1916) and the former Annie Elizabeth Stevenson (1862-1920).

-His grandfather, Leonard W. Buck, born in 1834, founded the Buck Company, a fruit-growing company, and was elected to the California State Senate just before his death in 1895.
+His grandfather, Leonard W. Buck, born in 1834, founded the Buck Company, a fruit-growing company, and was elected to the California State Senate in 1882, serving until 1885 and dying a decade later.
 Frank Buck, Sr. played a notable role in Southern California history in 1900 when he joined with several prominent associates in the Amalgamated Oil Company to purchase Rancho Rodeo de las Aguas, renaming it Morocco Junction.
 After drilling for oil and only finding water, they reorganized their business into the Rodeo Land and Water Company to develop a new residential town later known as Beverly Hills.

 Frank Buck, Jr. attended Vacaville High School.
 He was a member of Theta Delta Chi fraternity and graduated from the University of California at Berkeley in 1908 and from the law department of Harvard University in 1911.
 He was admitted to the bar the same year.'